claucece/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 servers with select keys.
 This proof must not reveal the server's long-term private key to the client.

+In both modes, a public input (or metadata tag) t can be added to the PRF evaluation by using a PO-PRF: a client and server interact to compute y = F(skS, x, t), where x is the client's input, skS is the server's private key, t is a public metadata input and y is the OPRF output.
+The client learns y and the server learns nothing.

 The following one-byte values distinguish between these two modes:

 | Mode           | Value |